Pleasure and Pain (Theatres des Vampires album)

 Pleasure and Pain is the seventh studio album by the Italian gothic metal band Theatres des Vampires.
 It is the first album after Lord Vampyr's departure, and the first to feature Sonya Scarlet as the main vocalist of the band as well as being the last to feature Robert Cufaro on guitar.
+The album was released in the UK on 10 November 2005, and in Germany on 18 November 2005, followed with a wide EU release on 28 November 2005, and with a Russian release on 6 December 2005.